-Through our online degree completion and blended study abroad programs, explore life beyond your home community and take your education to international urban and remote areas of the world.
-You’ll be playing a critical role for the communities being served, while helping to improve living conditions as well as the health and wellbeing of those most in need.
+Through our degree completion and blended study abroad programs, explore life beyond your home community and take your education to international urban and remote areas of the world.
+You’ll be playing a critical role for the communities being served, while helping to improve living conditions and wellbeing of those most in need.
 You'll also form new friendships, develop personally and professionally, as well as experience something only a few people get the opportunity to do.

-The Mission College of Health Sciences (MCHS) offers fully online, cohort-based, certificate, baccalaureate degree programs, high school dual enrollment, and blended study abroad for professionals wanting to advance their careers in healthcare and related industries.
-High school students, all college majors, and members of the community are welcome to participate in our study abroad programs to offer help and support to the global populations we serve.
+Mission University offers the option of in-person or online, cohort-based, certificate, baccalaureate degree programs, high school dual enrollment, and international practicum for professionals wanting to advance their careers in various STEM and non-healthcare and sciences career industries.
+High school students, all college majors, and members of the community are welcome to participate in our programs while offering help and support to the global populations we serve.
 Please compare the uniqueness, quality, flexibility, and affordability of our programs and let us know if you have any questions or need for clarification.

 2023 APPLICATION DEADLINES: